kubernetes/enhancements/keps/sig-storage/3314-csi-differential-snapshot/README.md

 should be approved by the remaining approvers and/or the owning SIG (or SIG Architecture for cross-cutting KEPs).
 -->
-# KEP-3314: Changed Block Tracking With CSI Differential Snapshot
+# KEP-3314: Changed Block Tracking With CSI VolumeSnapshotDelta

 <!--
 A table of contents is helpful for quickly jumping to sections of a KEP and for